changchencc/PlanDQ/README.md

 ```

 ## Acknowledgements
-This code is based on Michael Janner's [Diffuser](https://github.com/jannerm/diffuser) repo.
+This code is based on Michael Janner's [Diffuser](https://github.com/jannerm/diffuser) and Zhendong Wang's [DQL](https://github.com/Zhendong-Wang/Diffusion-Policies-for-Offline-RL) repo.
 We thank the authors for their great works!